premchand228/MLFLOW-CARPRICE/README.md

-# AIOPS-MLFLOW sample demo

-* This demo is to understand basic loggiging mechanism exist in MLFLOw

-* We tried to see how mlflow logs various metrics such as parameters and metrics which we can use to compare multiple experiments.

-* MLFLOW help us compare how changes in some parameters are impacting the outcome of experiements.

-* MLFLOW has many advantages over dvc as it offers great UI for comparision.

-* I have done some basic artifact visualisation using MLFLOW UI.
+# MLFLOW-INSURANCE CLAIM FRAUD PREDICTION:

+* In this project you will understand how we can use MLFLOW and log various metrics.

+* We will conduct the data analysis and draw various infrenses that are needed.

+* We will compare the performance of the model using MLFLOW  comparsion GUI.

+* This experimrnt is going to be a more advanced than the simple demo we saw earlier(AIOPS-MLFLOW)